Troubleshooting

 https://support.apple.com/en-gb/guide/mdm/apd593fdd1c9/web

-At this point the device should be accessible again and a fresh enrolment may be actioned.
+At this point the device should be accessible again and can be enrolled again if needed.

 https://support.apple.com/en-us/HT211983